 (i) will deprive the applicant of the means to provide for his or her reasonable living expenses and cause undue hardship for the applicant; and

-(ii) that the hardship that the applicant will suffer as a result of the order outweighs the risk that the property concerned may be destroyed, lost, damaged, concealed or transferred.
+(ii) that the hardship that the applicant will suffer as a result of the order outweighs the risk that the property concerned may be destroyed, lost, damaged, concealed or transferred.’

+[41] I deviate for a moment to another provision in the Act which can be employed to ameliorate the effect of a preservation order as respect of reasonable living expenses and or legal expenses.
+Section 57 of the Act avails relief to an affected person to apply for the payment of reasonable living expenses as well as the reasonable legal expenses for that person in connection with legal proceedings in terms of Chapter 6 of the Act.
+Relief under s 57 of the Act, is however subject to a stringent requirement that an applicant and the persons(s) he or she is liable to support has tendered a sworn and full statement of all their assets and liabilities.
+The applicants have not approached the court under s 57 of the Act.

+[42] I proceed to the evidence tendered in support of the application.

-The factual background
+The factual background in respect of the rescission application

-[39] In aid of the relief sought the applicant deposed to an affidavit, and further relied on additional confirmatory affidavits filed in support of the application for rescission.
+[43] In aid of the relief sought, the first applicant deposed to an affidavit, supported by bank statements of the applicants, deposit slips received from the legal practitioners, a personal balance sheet of the applicants’ as at June 2018, and a medical practitioner’s note relating to the second applicant.
+In addition, confirmatory affidavits were filed by a legal practitioner and the son of the applicants, who prepared a personal balance sheet for his parents.
 I turn to summarize the applicant’s salient points as contained in these affidavits.

-[40] The applicant’s bank accounts that have been preserved are a Bank Windhoek Capricorn investment account with a positive balance of N$ 13 839 639-00 and a Bank Windhoek check account with a credit balance of N$ 6 000 556-92.
+[44] The first applicant’s preserved bank accounts are a Bank Windhoek Capricorn investment account with a positive balance of N$ 13 661 351.83 and a Bank Windhoek cheque account with a credit balance of N$ 6 000 556.92.

-In addition to the abovementioned bank accounts, the applicant has the following positive balances; Bank Windhoek savings account which at 20 November 2018 stood at N$ 95,911.78, and First National Bank account which at 24 July 2018 stood at N$ 2,839.44.
-As a retired business man and farmer he stated that his only fixed income is a monthly pension in the amount of N$ 1,250.00 per month.
-Mr. Shilengudwa further stated that, consequent upon the drought, he had to sell 12 heads of cattle and, as a result of the preservation order he cannot and have not bought any animals.
+[45] In addition to the abovementioned bank accounts, the first applicant has the following positive balances; Bank Windhoek savings account which at 20 November 2018 stood at N$ 95 911.78, and First National Bank account which at 24 July 2018 stood at N$ 2 839.44.
+As a retired business man and farmer, he stated that his only fixed income is a monthly pension in the amount of N$ 1 250.

+[46] The first applicant further stated that, consequent upon the drought, he had to sell 12 heads of cattle and, as a result of the preservation order, he cannot and have not bought any animals.
 His periodic income from his farming has, so he stated, been almost nullified by reason of the continuing drought in the country.
-Lastly, in respect of his farming, he stated that his monthly expenses average N$ 55,800.00 per month.
+Lastly, in respect of his farming, he stated that his monthly expenses average N$ 55 800.